chelm/filer/README.md

 ## Using S3 for storage

-To configre peechee to use S3 you need to first export your AWS keys to your local environemt vars:
+To configure peechee to use S3 you can either first export your AWS keys to your local environemt vars:

     > export AWS_ACCESS_KEY_ID='AKID'
     > export AWS_SECRET_ACCESS_KEY='SECRET'

+Or you can pass the keys directly to Peechee

     var Peechee = require('Peechee');